-• Plan/elevation drawings indicating all glazing façades using sealants.

-• Tender specification indicating sealant type with non-stain and non-bleed properties and in compliance with ASTM 1248 standards12
+- Plan/elevation drawings indicating all glazing façades using sealants. - Tender specification indicating sealant type with non-stain and non-bleed properties and in compliance with ASTM 1248 standards12 e.
+For water ingress - specify gasket type EPDM or TPE that is compatible with the substrate.

-• Product specification indicating the non-stain and non-bleed property for the sealant type used and delivery orders of the specified sealant.

-• As-built drawings/shop drawings showing use of specified sealant type.
+- Product specification indicating the non-stain and non-bleed property for the sealant type used and delivery orders of the specified sealant. - As-built drawings/shop drawings showing use of specified sealant type.